MarcAstner/CRAPy/PROGRESS_REPORT.md

 - looked at flask/html tutorials

 #### Milan:
+- brainstorming solution for the solarpanel mount
+- getting to know fusion 360 a bit

 #### Timon:
 - Set up Fusion360 team and upload the rover designs that have been made so far